django3194/Retribe/README.md

-# Firebase App with Ionic 2
+# Retribe App with Ionic 2

 * npm install

 # Based on Ionic
+s